 The purpose of the Residential Policy area is to provide opportunities for multi-lot country residential uses consistent with the M.D. of Bonnyville's CR Land Use Bylaw districts.
-Opportunities for Residential developments and subdivisions shall only be allowed where identified within the Development Nodes defined in this MASP (Refer to Map 6 - Overall Development Concept, Map 7 - Node #1 - Development Concept, Map 9 - Node #2 - Development Concept, and Map 11 - Node #3 - Development Concept) and reflecting the following policies:
+Opportunities for Residential developments and subdivisions shall only be allowed where identified within the Development Nodes defined in this ASP and reflecting the following policies:

-- 9.7.1 Within the MASP boundary, all multi-lot residential developments shall be serviced (water and waste water) in accordance to the requirements of the M.D. of Bonnyville's MDP, the Land Use Bylaw and Alberta Safety Code requirements. - 9.7.2 Preparation of an ASP shall be required for multi-lot country residential developments, per the requirements outlined for preparing a residential ASP as detailed in the M.D. of Bonnyville's MDP.
+- Policy 9.7.1: Within the ASP boundary, all multi-lot residential developments shall be serviced (water and wastewater) in accordance to the requirements of the M.D. of Bonnyville's MDP, the Land Use Bylaw and Alberta Safety Code requirements. - Policy 9.7.2: Preparation of an ASP shall be required for multi-lot country residential developments, per the requirements outlined for preparing a residential ASP as detailed in the M.D. of Bonnyville's MDP.